cbrnr/python-intro-short/01-Basics/01-Basics.md

 17.142857142857142
 ```

-Furthermore, Python can also compute the result of integer division and its remainder:
+In addition, Python can also compute the result of integer division and its remainder:

 ```python
 >>> 120 // 7